molsonkiko/JsonToolsNppPlugin/docs/README.md

 See the [general notes on string sorting](/README.md#note-on-how-jsontools-sorts-strings) for more notes on how strings are sorted.

+For versions of JsonTools [v8.2](/CHANGELOG.md#820---unreleased-yyyy-mm-dd) and newer, [JSON Lines](#json-lines-documents) documents remain formatted as JSON Lines after sorting by the sort form.
+Earlier versions of JsonTools pretty-printed all JSON after sorting, including JSON Lines.

 ## Regex search form ##

 *Added in [v6.0](/CHANGELOG.md#600---2023-12-13)*